plaintextaccounting/plaintextaccounting/src/Cookbook.md

-% PTA Cookbook
+% Plain Text Accounting Cookbook

-This is the Plain Text Accounting Cookbook, a place to collect additional practical-minded PTA docs aimed at getting useful things done, often not app-specific.
+This is a place to collect additional practical-minded PTA docs aimed at getting useful things done, often not app-specific.
 (See also: other [[index#cookbooks|cookbooks]] and [[index#docs|docs]].)
 If you don't see what you need here, ask for it in the [[index#news-discussion|chat]]